 Their farm and dogs were awesome.
 The stud is a huge, muscular, short muzzled, red-colored BMC.
 He’s weary of strangers and guards their acreage at night but is loyal and good with their kids.
 He loves spending time with his people.
 The female was extra sweet and relaxed with a very Ladner look.
 They’d had another litter out of this pair, so we could see the beautiful dogs they produce.
 (Spoiler: our puppy is under her paw in this picture.)

-Jessica said we could put a deposit down on their potential April litter for pick of the males.
+Jessica said we could put a deposit down on a potential April litter for pick of the males.
 We did, and she kept us posted on the pregnancy through the winter.
 She called in April to say they had a big litter of six males and six females.
 We could come and pick out our boy in 6 weeks.
-Every pup was claimed.
-Others in the litter would be going to Georgia, Virginia, North Carolina, even California.
-I can’t imagine how many texts she had to send, because she sent pictures and updates as they grew.
+Other puppies in the litter would go to Georgia, Virginia, North Carolina, even California.
+I can’t imagine how many texts she had to send, because she sent us lots of pictures and updates as they grew.

-Our goal was to choose the biggest, calmest puppy so he would fit in with our flow.
-When we arrived at the farm to pick, they separated the 6 males for us to meet.
+Our goal was to choose the biggest, calmest puppy so he would fit with our flow.
+When we arrived at the farm to pick our pup, they brought out the 6 males for us to meet.
 We watched them play on the grass.

 All the pups had good qualities, but one large, red boy stuck out.
 They said he was by far the calmest, and he clicked immediately with Beth.
 It was the first and only puppy she picked up, and as soon as she did, he calmed down and leaned on her.
 It was an easy choice.
 We went back 2 weeks later to bring him home.

 Meet Fuller.
 We named him after the designer of the modern geodesic dome home, Buckminster Fuller.
 Our neighbor has already dubbed him Pupminster Fuller.
-The name seemed appropriate since we’ve started the dome build this summer!
+The name seemed appropriate since we started the dome build this summer.

-Between the time we put the deposit down at New Years and picking up Fuller in June, we rescued another probable BMC from a shelter in a nearby county.
+Between the time we put the deposit down at New Years and picking up Fuller in June, we rescued another brown dog from a shelter in a nearby county.
 After calling her every name we could think of, she responded to Sara.
 Sara came to us trained in the basic commands and has all the qualities we wanted in a BMC.